Matt Duffy Player Props: Royals vs. Tigers

-Matt Duffy -- with an on-base percentage of .217 in his past 10 games, 108 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Detroit Tigers, with Tarik Skubal on the mound, on July 18 at 8:10 PM ET.
+Matt Duffy -- with a slugging percentage of .200 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals against the Detroit Tigers, with Eduardo Rodriguez on the hill, on July 19 at 8:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Tigers.
+In his last appearance, he went 1-for-4 with a double against the Tigers.

 Matt Duffy Game Info & Props vs. the Tigers